 Student enrichment grants

 The Herberger Institute for Design and the Arts awards student enrichment grants to support the professional development of its students, increase the visibility of its design and arts programs and reward excellence in student research and creative practice.
 The enrichment grants provide support for travel:

-- To undergraduate and graduate students invited to perform or exhibit at prestigious regional or national venues.
+- To undergraduate and graduate students invited to perform or exhibit at prestigious regional, national or international venues.

-- For research connected to a graduate student's final project for their degree (non-international).
+- For research connected to a graduate student's final project for their degree.